-The service cares for patients who are medically stable to complete treatment outside of hospital as an alternative to inpatient care.
-Our services include:
+The service is available to patients who are medically stable and able to complete treatment outside of the hospital as an alternative to inpatient care.

 Who can access this service?